Viktoriia Safonova: 2025–2026 season: Milano Cortina Olympics

-In May 2025, the International Skating Union announced that Safanova had been approved as Individual Neutral Athletes (AIN), making her eligible to compete at the 2025 ISU Olympic Qualifying Competition to vie for a spot to compete at the 2026 Winter Olympics.
-She competed at Skate To Milano in Beijing, China, finishing in fourth place and securing herself an Olympic spot.
+In May 2025, the International Skating Union announced that Safonova had been approved as an Individual Neutral Athlete (AIN), making her eligible to compete at the 2025 ISU Olympic Qualifying Competition to vie for a spot to compete at the 2026 Winter Olympics.
+She competed at the Skate To Milano competition in Beijing, China, finishing in fourth place and securing herself an Olympic spot.